jpatrickldg/slack-app/README.md

 # Slack Chat App

 A simple chat app where users can have a private chat with another user or create and join a channel to chat with all the members.
-Click [here](https://jpatrickldg.github.io/slack-app) to view the live demo. :smile:

 ![Screenshot](./screenshots/screenshot1.png)
 ![Screenshot](./screenshots/screenshot2.png)